openeuropa/oe_whitelabel/README.md

 A post command hook (`drupal:site-setup`) is triggered automatically after `composer install`.
 It will make sure that the necessary symlinks are properly setup in the development site.
-It will also perform token substitution in development configuration files such as `behat.yml.dist`.
+It will also perform token substitution in development configuration files such as `phpunit.xml.dist`.

 The development site web root should be available in the `build` directory.